 This nationally recognized, evidence-based program improves academic success, behavior, and character development.

-Project SUCCESS (Schools Using Coordinated Efforts to Strengthen Students) is a school-based Center for Substance Abuse Prevention (CSAP) Model program that prevents and reduces substance use among high-risk multi-problem adolescents.
+Project SUCCESS (Schools Using Coordinated Efforts to Strengthen Students) is a school-based Center for Substance Abuse Prevention Model program that prevents and reduces substance use among high-risk multi-problem adolescents.

 Research Studies, Information, and Free Materials

 Information for prevention and community action regarding substance abuse and gun violence from The Partnership at Drugfree.org .

 An independent nonprofit organization whose mission is to provide leadership, knowledge, and resources to promote healthy children, youth, and communities.
 At the heart of the institute's work is the framework of 40 Developmental Assets .